- City Manager Home

 - Sustainability

-On Wednesday, April 22, 2020, Learn how to care for yourself and your family in the event of an earthquake, flood, winter storm, or other disaster at the Emergency Preparedness Fair.
-Brought to you by the City of Lake Oswego, this free family-friendly event will feature approximately 20 informational booths plus programs and activities.
+September is National Preparedness Month.
+To celebrate and to learn how to care for yourself and your family in the event of an earthquake, flood, winter storm, or other disaster, join us at the Emergency Preparedness Fair on Thursday, September 18, 2025.
+Stop by this family-friendly fair to visit approximately 20 informational booths.

 Special programs and activities:

 - TRUCKS!
-At this event kids get an up-close look at vehicles they see every day in the community - a fire truck, police vehicles, snow plow, street sweeper, the city’s Mobile Water Treatment System trailer and more!
+At this event kids get an up-close look at vehicles they see every day in the community - a fire truck, police vehicles, and more!

 - Sand bag demonstration.
 Learn how to properly and efficiently fill a sand bag and how to stack them to get the most protection against flood waters.